Fangtastic Halloween Email Campaign: Tips & Tricks (or Treats?)

 Craft an eye-catching subject line

 A subject line can be the make or break for your email marketing campaigns at any time of the year.
 Halloween is the perfect time to play with words and have some fun with the subject lines.
-Remember: this day the worse, the better!
+Remember: this day it’s the worse, the better!
 Puns about spooktacular discounts and monster sales create the appropriate festive atmosphere.

 These are the general recommendations for Halloween-themed subject lines: